shawnMthompson/MAITS-Website/README.md

 # README

-This is a website designed and developed by Shawn Thompson for Morse Accounting and Income Tax Service, a tax-office business based in Maine.
+This is a static website designed and developed by Shawn Thompson for Morse Accounting and Income Tax Service, a tax-office business based in Maine.

 # TECHNOLOGIES USED